Beautiful Rough Collie Puppies For Sale

 We give our pups lots of squeaky toys to play with while they are in their play pen and they love them.
-I would suggest those and hard rubber balls and never tennis balls or toys that have felt or material that shreds as they chew it.
+I would suggest those and hard rubber balls.
+If you use tennis balls or toys that have felt or material it can shred as they chew it.
 If you see any shredding happen take it away from them as it will come off the toy and they can choke on it.
 The knotted ropes are good options for tug of war.
 Make sure none of the toys are small enough they could get stuck in their throat and choke on, like the smaller chew bones; rawhide or rubber.
 I don’t advocate the rawhide ones myself.
 They can chew the ends down and I had a friend with a dog that almost choked to death on one.
 Had my friend not been there to pull it out it would have surely happened.
 While they are outside we provide other stimulating toys for them to crawl on and navigate through.

 Training Treats and Training

 For treats, fresh is always best.
 You show a piece of bacon to a puppy and he/she will figure out a way of doing what you want to get it, lol.
 I also buy dehydrated liver in large bags from Hollywood Feed.
-On our About Collies page I’ve listed about 6 training tecniques to start on the path of training a therapy dog or just good basic obedience commands any dog should learn.
+Another good option is FreshPet.
+You can buy it in 1lb rolls for a little over $3.
+On our About Collies page I’ve listed about 6 training techniques to start on the path of training a therapy dog or just good basic obedience commands any dog should learn.

 Your Free Gift